-The dietary patterns provided in Table 10 provide the nutrients and energy needed for all children and adolescents of average height with sedentary to moderate activity levels.
+The dietary patterns provided in Table 10 provide the nutrients and energy needed for all children and adolescents of smallest height with least active activity levels.

 Additional serves of the Five Food Groups or unsaturated spreads and oils or discretionary choices are needed only by children and adolescents who are taller, more active or in the higher end of a particular age band, to meet additional energy requirements; see Tables 11 and 12.